AvaloniaUtils/DialogHost.Avalonia/README.md

 Dialogs *are asynchronous* so at some point you will have to deal with that in your code.

+#### Additional libraries with DialogHost support:
+- [HanumanInstitute.MvvmDialogs](https://github.com/mysteryx93/HanumanInstitute.MvvmDialogs/#avaloniadialoghost) - Library simplifying the concept of opening dialogs from a view model when using MVVM

 ## Getting started

 1. Install `DialogHost.Avalonia` [nuget package](https://www.nuget.org/packages/DialogHost.Avalonia/)